 Zev represents Chapter 11 debtors, Chapters 7 and 11 trustees, municipalities, creditors’ committees and individual creditors, shareholders, and acquirers of assets.
-He has a broad range of experience in bankruptcy, including the representation of Chapter 11 debtors, such as Meruelo Maddux Properties, Inc., which was one of the largest real estate companies in downtown Los Angeles, and CBC Framing, Inc., one of the largest framing contractors in California.
+He has a broad range of experience in bankruptcy, as well as other insolvency and related proceedings, such as receiverships and assignments for the benefit of creditors.

+Zev has represented Chapter 11 debtors, such as Meruelo Maddux Properties, Inc., which was one of the largest real estate companies in downtown Los Angeles, and CBC Framing, Inc., one of the largest framing contractors in California.
 While representing the trustee for the bankruptcy estate of Death Row Records, Inc., Zev successfully litigated numerous claim objections, including against world-famous rap artists.
-He has successfully litigated numerous adversary proceedings, including trials, contested matters, and appeals in district court, the Bankruptcy Appellate Panel, and the Ninth Circuit Court of Appeal.
+Zev also represents the creditors' committee in the Pacific 9 Transportation, Inc. trucking bankruptcy case resulting in the confirmation of a joint Chapter 11 plan of reorganization.
+He has successfully litigated numerous adversary proceedings, contested matters, and appeals in bankruptcy court, district court, the Bankruptcy Appellate Panel, and the Ninth Circuit Court of Appeal.

 As a board member of the Los Angeles Bankruptcy Forum and past chair of the Bankruptcy Section of the Beverly Hills Bar Association, Zev follows the latest bankruptcy law trends and issues.